glyfish/alef/notebooks/random_processes/index.md

 * **[maq_parameter_estimation.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/maq_parameter_estimation.ipynb)** Test `MA(q)` parameter estimation by comparing the parameters used in a simulation with the results obtained by parameter estimation.

 * **[maq.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/maq.ipynb)** Test `MA(q)` simulator by comparing first and second order moments computed from simulations with analytic results.

+* **[ornstein_uhlenbeck_process.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/ornstein_uhlenbeck_process.ipynb)** The Ornstein Uhlenbeck stochastic differential equation describes a mean reverting random process.
+The mean and variance are compared with the simulation results.
+Simulations are used to test parameter estimation.